maryclaireteahan/hangman/README.md

 - #### Libraries
   * [Git](https://git-scm.com/)
-    * Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub
+    * Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
   * [GitHub](https://github.com/)
-    * GitHub is used to store the project's code after being pushed from Git
+    * GitHub is used to store the project's code after being pushed from Git.
   * [Heroku](https://id.heroku.com)
-    * Heroku was used to deploy the live project
+    * Heroku was used to deploy the live project.
   * [Lucidchart](https://lucid.app/)
-    * Lucidchart was used to creating the flowchart
+    * Lucidchart was used to creating the flowchart.
   * [CI Python Linter](https://pep8ci.herokuapp.com/)
-    * The PEP8 was used to validate all the Python code
+    * The PEP8 was used to validate all the Python code.
   * [Patorjk](https://patorjk.com)
-    * Patorjk (ASCII Art Generator) was used to create a banner across the game
+    * Patorjk (ASCII Art Generator) was used to create a banner across the game.
   * [Colorama](https://pypi.org/project/colorama/)
     * Colorama was used to add color to the text and ascii art.